sphllzulu/ToDoReact/README.md

   completed BOOLEAN,
   FOREIGN KEY(user_id) REFERENCES users(id)
 );

 Start the Backend Server
-node server.js
+open the backend directory in an intergrated terminal npm start
-Start the Frontend Development Server

-npm run dev
+Start the Frontend Development Server npm run dev
 # or
 yarn dev

 #Usage
-Registration
+###Registration
 Go to the registration page and create a new account.
-Login
+###Login
 Log in using your registered credentials.
-Home Page
+###Home Page
 Manage your to-do list items: add, edit, delete, and search tasks.

-Technologies Used
+##Technologies Used
 Frontend:
 React
 Vite